Step 4 - Pack your books so they arrive in great shape

 - Think of the box as a 3-D jigsaw puzzle and pack as many books as possible into the box.
 This may take several tries, but a box that is loosely packed may be crushed in transit to Africa.
 If there is an empty space you cannot fill with books, use air packs, styrofoam peanuts or other packing materials to fill it.
 Boxes that are overpacked will rip open.
 Small and medium boxes that weigh under 40 pounds handle and ship the best.
 The United States Postal Service will not accept Media Mail boxes over 70 pounds.
 Boxes that are overpacked will rip open.

 - Small and medium boxes that weigh under 40 pounds handle and ship the best.
-Heavier boxes often do make it safely to Africa.
+Heavier boxes often do not make it safely to Africa.
 You can weigh your boxes on the bathroom scale to check their weight.

 - Before you close the box, fill out completely one Book Packing Slip (.pdf, .doc) for each box.